Why does Tesla’s stock keep going up? Even investment experts are baffled

 Last week Tesla had a pretty impressive earnings report.
 On Wednesday, January 29, the company reported revenue and an EPS that both beat expectations.
 And to be fair, the earnings per share beat was particularly impressive, coming in at $2.14 compared to a consensus EPS estimate of $1.72.

-It was no surprise then, that day Tesla’s earnings were reported the stock shot up 12% in after-hours trading.
-The next day, the stock made similar gains that carried over relatively flatly to Friday, the 31st.
+It was no surprise, then, that the day Tesla’s earnings were reported the stock shot up 12% in after-hours trading.
+The next day, the stock made similar gains that carried over relatively flatly to Friday.
 No wonder Elon Musk dropped an EDM track to celebrate.

 But then came yesterday, Monday, February 3, and Tesla shares skyrocketed almost 20% in a single day–ending the day at above $780 for a single share.
 And now today?
 At the time of this writing, Tesla shares are up another 20%, with the stock now worth more than $937 per share.
 That’s a $157 jump in one day.